-Although decking stains are normally products that coat the wood with a protective seal, many pigmented or decking oils with colour are also called ‘decking stains’.
-This can cause confusion as decking oils and stains work differently and require a different approach in terms of maintenance and care.
-Always check when buying decking treatments to ensure that it is the right one for your decking project.
+Decking stains come in two distinct types which colour and protect the wood in different ways.
+The first type of stain coats the surface of the deck with a tough, durable, usually semi-translucient plastic like coating, that seals the surface of the wood.
+The second type of decking stains are the oil-based decking stains, or colour decking oils.
+These are also often referred to as ‘decking stains’.
+This can cause confusion as decking oils and stains work differently and require a different approach in terms of preparation, maintenance, and care.
+Always check when buying decking treatments to ensure that it is the right one for your decking project and type of decking.

 Which is the best decking stain?

 Decking stain technology has moved on considerably over the years with modern formulas being tougher and more durable than those of the past.
-Our recommendation is to stick with the big-name brands and avoid cheaper own brand products.
-These tend to be cheap for a reason and rarely perform as well as decking products from brands such as Ronseal, Cuprinol, and Barrettine.
+Our recommendation is to stick with the big-name brands such as Cuprinol, Ronseal, and Sadolin, and to avoid cheaper decking stain products from unrecognised brands.
+These tend to be cheap for a reason and rarely perform as well as decking products from well known, established brands.